-Access to the Internet presents many opportunities for education, personal development, self-expression, and interaction with others.
+Children around the world today use digital technologies to access the internet for learning and entertainment, to communicate with their friends and the world around them, to acquire diverse information, and to create and expand their opportunities.
 Yet, an increasingly complex online environment also presents risks for the safety of children online.
-Children are especially vulnerable to the risks of the Internet, which include inappropriate content, harmful interactions, commercial issues, and overuse.
+Children are especially vulnerable to the risks of the internet, which include age-inappropriate, illegal and harmful content, interactions and activities, privacy violations, and overuse.

-When it comes to promoting the benefits of technology for children while at the same time fostering a safe and secure online environment, stakeholders need to strike a careful balance between the need to safeguard children, and the need to respect children’s digital rights.
-The sections below tackle the security aspect of children’s use of the Internet.
+When it comes to promoting the benefits of technology for children while, at the same time, fostering a safe and secure online environment, stakeholders need to strike a careful balance between the need to safeguard children, and the need to respect children’s digital rights.
+The sections below tackle the security aspect of children’s internet use.

 Online risks for children and young people